What is a dietitian?

 Is a Dietitian the same thing as a Nutritionist?

 I’m often asked if a dietitian is the same thing as a nutritionist.
 It’s understood that every registered dietitian is a nutritionist, but not every nutritionist is a registered dietitian.
-Registered Dietitian is a legal credential with a nationally recognized exam and standards that must be met to earn and maintain the RDN credential.
-A nutritionist is someone who works with food and nutritional knowledge, aiming to prevent diseases related to nutrient deficiencies.
-Nutritionists may or may not have any specific training or knowledge in nutrition or human health.
+Registered Dietitian is a legal credential with a nationally recognized exam as well as education and clinical standards and requirements that must be met to earn and maintain the RDN credential.
+A dietitian is someone who works with food and nutritional knowledge, aiming to help patients in the prevention of diseases and health conditions related to nutrient deficiencies.
+A registered dietitian is seen as part of a patient’s clinical care treatment team.
+Nutritionists may or may not have any specific training, formal education, or knowledge in nutrition or human health.
 Nutritionists are not legally accepted as an expert; nor, are viewed as a qualified health professional.
 No qualifications are required.
-A nutritionist may or may not have any formal education in this field.
+An example of a nutritionist is a health coach who can educate and support clients with general health and wellness information; helping their client achieve a health goal through lifestyle and behavior adjustments.
+Lastly, a registered dietitian can accept health insurance for payment while a nutritionist cannot.

 How can a Dietitian help?